-WebSphere’s server plugin element routes all requests to WebSphere’sweb containers.
-Whenever there is any communication failure within a specific member of cluster, it mark’s the member down & starts routing all the requests to other clusters untill the primary is available.
+Ans: WebSphere’s server plugin element routes all requests to WebSphere’sweb containers.
+Whenever there is any communication failure within a specific member of the cluster, it mark’s the member down & starts routing all the requests to other clusters until the primary is available.

 Q36) What exactly do you understand by node group and node agent?
 What differences or similarities you can find in them?

-1. Node can be considered as an process alignment which are related for the server and are being managed by ibm WebSphere which share common setup.
+1. Node can be considered as a process alignment that is related to the server and is being managed by IBM WebSphere which shares a common setup.

 2. Nodeagent: Every node is equipped with an agent which acts as its assistant and is responsible for the administration tasks.

-3. Clustering techniques in both of these are generally same in a number of aspects.
+3. Clustering techniques in both of these are generally the same in a number of aspects.

 Q38) What are the new capabilities in IBM Installation Manager V8?

 Q39) State the difference between WebSphere Business Integration Modeler Advanced Edition V5.1 & WebSphere Business Integration Modeler Entry Edition V5.1?

 Ans: The business owner can now execute complex operations based on “what if “scenarios, followed by analyzing and creating reports from the simulated results to detect the problem areas in the processes.
 Advanced Edition of WebSphere offers all the capabilities of the Initial Edition apart from Advanced Edition which also provides a “jump-start” to any development of the application by enabling more focused users, like IT architects, to export the models to UML, or other FDL models, for further development.

 WebSphere Business Edition Version 5.1 is a cost-effective option for businesspersons looking for simple models, documents, and print their business transactions &processes.

 Ans: Weblogic maintains attributes in order to support default transactions, whereas the Websphere would not have such kind of default transactional attributes.